WooCommerce Cart or Checkout Broken? What to Check First

 5. Check cache, optimization, and stale scripts

-Cached assets, JavaScript optimization, CDN layers, or stale fragments can make the cart or checkout appear broken even when the main store setup looks mostly unchanged.
+Cached assets, JavaScript optimization, CDN layers, object cache, or stale fragments can make the cart or checkout appear broken even when the main store setup looks mostly unchanged.

 What not to do right away

-- Do not switch multiple checkout or shipping settings at once without tracking them
+• Do not switch multiple checkout, payment, shipping, or tax settings at once without tracking them

 When WooCommerce cart or checkout is broken, uncontrolled changes usually make the real cause harder to isolate and can extend the store outage.